mdh266/ScalaWebApp/README.md

 ##  Using
 ------------
+Run the following commands:

-1. mvn compile
+1. `mvn compile`

-2. mvn jetty:run
+2. `mvn jetty:run`

-3. In web-browser go to http://localhost:8080 to see the page:
+Then in a web-browser go to http://localhost:8080 to see the page:

 ![](images/world.png)

 When you put in a name and click on the square results in:

 ![](images/mike.png)